PRACTICE GYNÉ AM SEE Michael Singer, M.D.

 As a disease of the inner lining of the abdominal cavity, endometriosis can only be diagnosed by inspecting the pelvis visually and by taking samples for tissue examination.
 This is done by laparoscopy under anaesthesia (see the Surgery section).
 Important note: the laparoscopy should always be done in a properly equipped hospital, where a «see and treat»-approach is feasible during the same intervention.

-Video clip of laser treatment in endometriosis
+Video clip of surgical treatment in endometriosis

 Pictures on the right (click to see high resolution):